 What shall users of streaming libraries expect?

-We expect libraries to be built on top of Akka Streams, in fact on the JVM" Akka HTTP is one such example that lives within the Akka project itself.
+We expect libraries to be built on top of Akka Streams.
 In order to allow users to profit from the principles that are described for Akka Streams above, the following rules are established:

 - libraries shall provide their users with reusable pieces, i.e expose factories that return graphs, allowing full compositionality

 - libraries may optionally and additionally provide facilities that consume and materialize graphs

 The reasoning behind the first rule is that compositionality would be destroyed if different libraries only accepted graphs and expected to materialize them: using two of these together would be impossible because materialization can only happen once.
 As a consequence, the functionality of a library must be expressed such that materialization can be done by the user, outside of the library's control.

 The second rule allows a library to additionally provide nice sugar for the common case.

 One important consequence of this is that a reusable flow description cannot be bound to "live" resources, any connection to or allocation of such resources must be deferred until materialization time.
 Examples of "live" resources are already existing TCP connections, a multicast Publisher, etc.; a TickSource does not fall into this category if its timer is created only upon materialization (as is the case for our implementation).
 Exceptions from this need to be well-justified and carefully documented.

 Resulting Implementation Constraints

 Akka Streams must enable a library to express any stream processing utility in terms of immutable blueprints.
 The most common building blocks are